youngtuotuo/dotfiles/vim_notes.md

                 number - The repeat times
                 motion - What the operator will operate on.

+### Page Reading

+        Ctrl-e  - Scroll down one line
+        Ctrl-d  - Scroll down half page
+        Ctrl-f  - Scroll down one page
+        Ctrl-y  - Scroll up one line
+        Ctrl-u  - Scroll up half page
+        Ctrl-b  - Scroll up one page
+        zz      - Put cursor's line at the center of the window.
+Be careful that caps-lock is off, "ZZ" will write buffer and exit. zt      - Put cursor's line at the top of the window zb      - Put cursor's line at the bottom of the window
+        z.      - Put the cursor's line at the center of the window but leave the cursor in the same coumn

+### Key notation

+        <BS>    - Ctrl-h
+        <Tab>   - Ctrl-i
+        <CR>    - Ctrl-m

 ### Tabs

         :tabe[dit]  [filepath]  - Open a new tab